 In January 2017, the FASB issued ASU No. 2017-04, Intangibles - Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment.
 The new ASU removes Step 2 of the goodwill impairment test and requires the assessment of fair value of individual assets and liabilities of a reporting unit to measure goodwill impairments.
 Goodwill impairment will then be the amount by which a reporting unit's carrying value exceeds its fair value.
 The new ASU will be effective for the Company beginning in the first quarter of fiscal 2020 on a prospective basis, and early adoption is permitted.
-The Company is currently evaluating the impact of adopting the new ASU on its consolidated financial statements.
+The adoption of the new ASU is not expected to have a material impact on the Company's consolidated financial statements.